-If negotiated resolutions are successful and confirmed by the RWPG Chairs or designated representatives, the EA will take the negotiated resolution to the Board for their considered approval to resolve the conflict.
+If negotiated resolutions are successful and confirmed by the RWPG Chairs or designated representatives, the interregional conflict will be considered resolved.

 In the event the negotiation is unsuccessful, the EA may take the following steps:

 - Determine a proposed recommendation for resolution of the conflict. - Provide notice of intent to hold a public hearing on proposed recommendations for resolution of the conflict. - Hold a public hearing on the proposed recommendation for resolution of the conflict. - Make a recommendation to the Board for resolution of the conflict.